Net Charge Accretion in Magnetized Kerr Black Holes: Introduction

 \section{Introduction}

-When a rotating black hole is immersed in an environmental magnetic field, the strong gravitational field distorts the electromagnetic field, creating an electric field -- which may be strong in the close vicinity of the BH.
+When a rotating black hole (BH) is immersed in an environmental magnetic field, the strong curvature distorts the electromagnetic field, creating an electric field -- which may be strong in the close vicinity of the BH.
 Such an induced electric field may potentially lead to various astrophysical effects \citep{Ruffini2023,Levin2018,King2021}.

-About half a century ago, Wald investigated the case of a Kerr BH immersed in an asymptotically uniform magnetic field aligned with the BH's axis of rotation (where the EM field is assumed to be too small to affect the background metric) \citep{Wald1974}.
+About half a century ago, Wald investigated the case of a Kerr BH immersed in an asymptotically uniform magnetic field aligned with the BH's axis of rotation (where the electromagnetic field is assumed to be too small to affect the background metric) \citep{Wald1974}.
 He found that in this case, a (current-free) four potential $A_{\mu}\left(x\right)$ can be directly constructed from the two Killing fields of the Kerr background.
 This construction leads to a two-parameter family of solutions to Maxwell's equations.
-One of them is the asymptotic magnetic field magnitude $B_{0}$, and the second parameter, $Q$, is the BH's charge.
+The first parameter is the asymptotic magnetic field magnitude $B_{0}$, and the second parameter, $Q$, is the BH's charge.

 An inspection of the $Q=0$ case of Wald's solution for $A_{\mu}\left(x\right)$ shows that along the symmetry axis, there is a non-vanishing, radially directed, electric field.
 As a consequence, in an astrophysical environment that contains free charged particles, the electric field at the pole will selectively attract charges of one sign over the other, leading one to anticipate a non-vanishing net charge accretion.
 In turn, this net current will cause $Q$ to gradually drift away from zero, eventually reaching a certain saturation charge $Q_{\mathrm{sat}}\neq0$.